zmalone/chef-web-docs/source/modules/sys-admin-essentials/index.html.md

 ---
 id: sys-admin-essentials
-title: 'System Administrator Essentials'
+title: 'Systems administrator essentials'
-description: 'Learn about the tools, commands, and protocols that are core to administering systems'
+description: 'Learn about the tools, commands, and protocols that are core to administering systems.'
-order: 6
-category: 'devops'
-layout: skills-topic
-icon: devops-foundations.png
+quiz_path: quizzes/sys-admin-essentials.yml
+headings: [
+  { label: 'Communication tools', href: '#communicationtoolsandprotocols' }, { label: 'Linux/Unix/OSX Shell', href: '#linuxunixmacosshell' },
+  { label: 'Windows PowerShell', href: '#windowspowershell' }
+]
 ---
 Administering computer systems these days require a core understanding about how to connect to those machines and some core commands that allow you to query and change the state of a system.
 If you cannot do it manually then you can't automate it.

 In this module we will focus on how these systems are reachable by other systems and some of the core commands necessary to be proficient maintainer of a system.

-### Communication Tools and Protocols
+## Communication tools and protocols

 Every system within a functioning web application communicates with one another.
 They communicate through various client applications running on their system with other server applications running on other systems.
 They may form peer-to-peer arrangements that discover themselves through a mutually agreed upon broadcast message on the network.
 They may check in with a central server to grab the information required to understand the state of the network.